foxBMS/foxbms-2/docs/getting-started/software-installation.rst

 This document describes how to setup the **host machine** for development of
 |foxbms|.

+If only some of the |fox-cli| tools are needed and access to the repository is not required, install the |fox-cli-package| instead of setting up the entire software suite.
+Installation instructions for the |fox-cli-package| can be found in :ref:`INSTALL_FOX_CLI_PACKAGE`.

 .. note::

    Read the documentation carefully and follow every point exactly as